Reviews

 Accuracy usually comes down to the quality of the sensors and how easily you can calibrate the device.
 Some meters just nail it, while others, well, not so much.

 Ease of use really matters too.
-We always lean toward meters with straightforward interfaces and clear displays.
-Honestly, fiddly buttons and tiny screens just slow things down.
+We always lean toward meters with straightforward interfaces and clear displays. fiddly buttons and tiny screens just slow things down.

 Battery life—or whatever powers the thing—can make or break your day in the field.
 We like meters with batteries that last, or even better, ones you can recharge.